Weather taking big bite out of local racing schedules

 One person has dominated racing in all classes this spring at Dacotah Speedway in Mandan: Mother Nature.

-On Friday, she claimed her fourth win of the season, wiping out another weekend on the track and frustrating drivers who can’t even find other places to run because of the weather.
+She claimed her fourth win of the season last week, wiping out another weekend on the track and frustrating drivers who can’t even find other places to run because of the weather.

 “It’s tough for a track because sometimes the earlier races in the summer and spring are some of our best races because people aren’t going to the lake yet and it’s not so hot,” said Bismarck Mandan Stock Car Association President and IMCA Modified driver Jeremy Keller.
 “It’s disappointing to lose these nights earlier in the year.”